Syntax3rror404/LIFVR-Docs/getting_started.md

 ## 1. Getting Started

-1. Enable this plugin in your Unreal Engine project under Plugins -> LuminaInteractionFrameworkVR (You will have to restart the engine after this).
+1. Enable this plugin in your Unreal Engine project under `Plugins -> LuminaInteractionFrameworkVR` (You will have to restart the engine after this).
-2. Paste the predefined default project settings from the discord server to replace you're project settings.
-This will ensure you have the collision channels and physical materials setup correctly in your project and also start with common settings for VR developement.
+2. Paste the predefined default project settings from the discord server to replace your project settings.
+This will ensure you have the collision channels and physical surfaces (materials) setup correctly in your project and also start with common settings for VR developement.

+**Setup Project Settings:**
+1. Navigate to your project folder.
+2. Navigate into the folder `Config`: replace the `DefaultEngine.ini` and the `DefaultInput.ini` with the ones you can find here: [LIFVR Important Code](https://discord.com/channels/1197557737987518534/1197571941482111130).

 ### **How to find the LIFVR Content?**

-To see the LIFVR Plugin content, be sure that the plugin is enabled.
+To see the LIFVR Plugin content, be sure that the plugin is enabled in your project.
 Further you need to enable `show plugin content` in the settings of the content browser (right upper corner of the content browser).
 Than you should find the content of LIFVR with the base blueprint classes and examples under `Plugins/LIFVR Content`.
 To see the C++ classes you also need to enable `show C++ classes` in the settings of the content browser.
 The C++ classes can be found under `Plugins/LIFVR C++ Classes`.

 <img src="./images/ContentBrowserSettings.png" style="width: 30%;">